MogJP/KrunkerToWaveFront-Remastered/README.md

 https://github.com/CobaltXII/KrunkerToWavefront

 Overwrite krunkerToWavefront.js with my bugfixed version.

-Other usage is same to original krunkerToWavefront.
+Other usage is same as original krunkerToWavefront.

 # License
 It's under the MIT License, so do whatever you want with it, but if you use it in one of your own projects,